AlexCruceru97/AWS-CloudCamp/journal/week0.md

     --protocol email \
     --notification-endpoint alex.ali49@yahoo.com

 to tell to what email to subscribe, with what topic, it will output the waits for confirmation on email. after confirming it will create a billing alarm in Amazon SNS, in topics tab.
+This SNS topic will be use to send email triggered by an alarm.

+Next create an alarm in cloudwatch